History (European TV channel): Sky History (UK and Ireland)

-The History Channel UK launched on 1 November 1995 on the Sky Multichannels service, broadcasting on weekdays from 4:00pm-7:00pm, timesharing on the Astra satellite with Sky Travel, Sky Soap and the Sci-Fi Channel.
+The History Channel UK launched on 1 November 1995 on the Sky Multichannels service, broadcasting on weekdays from 4:00pm-8:00pm, timesharing on the Astra satellite with Sky Travel, Sky Soap and the Sci-Fi Channel.
 The channel's schedule consisted of three different shows - Biography (restyled for a British audience), History Alive and Our Century.
 It operated as a joint-venture between A&E Television Networks and British Sky Broadcasting, and was A&E's first international venture.
 The channel was also made available on cable providers.

 In late-1997, Sky Sports 2, which had broadcast on the transponder at the weekend, extended its broadcast hours to include the entire day.
 Sky Travel also extended hours, leading to the remainder of the networks that broadcast on the transponder, including The History Channel, to move to transponder 24.
 On 1 November 1997, the channel was removed from Telewest's analogue cable service.

-The launch of Sky Digital in October 1998 allowed the channel to significantly increase its broadcast hours.
+The launch of Sky Digital in October 1998 allowed the channel to significantly increase its broadcast hours and was soon broadcasting daily from 6am until midnight, with analogue hours extended in 1999 to 12noon to 8pm.

 In May 2002, Telewest and The History Channel (UK) Limited failed to reach an agreement to broadcast the network, with Telewest announcing that they would remove the channel from their Active Digital cable service at the end of the month.
 On 1 June, the two companies successfully renegotiated and The History Channel was restored.

 On 26 October 2006, History Channel HD launched in the United Kingdom and Ireland.
 The channel broadcasts content in 1080p HD, and operates on a separate schedule from the SD feed.